ligato/docs/docs/intro/overview.md

 * Multi-version configuration support

 !!!
 Note
-    The VPP agent is a control/management plane.
-It provides a configuration and monitoring services for the VPP data plane.
-It does not decide what to do with packets arriving on any of the VPP interfaces and does not change any of the configuration parameters (routes, FIBs) based on the actual VPP state.
+    The VPP agent provides a configuration and monitoring services for the VPP data plane.
+It does not provide packet processing functions.
+The VPP data plane handles that.

 ---

-## Cn-infra

-_**Ligato provides the infrastructure and agents developers can use to build customized CNF solutions**_

-* Supplies an assortment of reusable plugins allowing developers to "cherry pick" and implement as needed
-* Plugins for VPP, Linux, etcd, Kafka, Redis, Cassandra, gRPC, REST and more
-* Model-driven architecture for configuration object (i.e. interface) abstraction
-* Northbound APIs based on protobufs
-* Connectors for interfacing with external databases
-* Examples and tutorials for building customized plugins

 ## Developer Resources

+_** Ligato provides a multitude of developer resources**_

 - VPP agent and VPP dataplane in one container
 - Golang programming language